AVEVA/sample-adh-data_hub_to_pi-python/README.md

   },
   "PI": {
     "Resource": "PLACEHOLDER_REPLACE_WITH_PI_WEB_API_URL",             # The URL of the PI Web API server (Should end in /piwebapi)
-    "DataArchiveName": "PLACEHOLDER_REPLACE_WITH_DATA_ARCHIVE_NAME",   # The name of the data archive to send to "Username": "PLACEHOLDER_REPLACE_WITH_USERNAME",                   # The username of the account used to authenticate to the PI Web API
+    "Username": "PLACEHOLDER_REPLACE_WITH_USERNAME",                   # The username of the account used to authenticate to the PI Web API
     "Password": "PLACEHOLDER_REPLACE_WITH_PASSWORD",                   # The password of the account used to authenticate to the PI Web API
     "VerifySSL": true                                                  # A feature flag for verifying SSL when connection to the PI Web API.
 It is true by default as we strongly recommended that SSL be checked.